Ricci de Turck flow on singular manifolds: Heat operator of the Lichnerowicz Laplacian

-Assuming that $\Delta_L$ acting on $C^\infty_0(M,S_0)$ is non-negative, symmetric and densely defined, there exists its Friedrichs self-adjoint extension $\Delta_L^{\mathscr{F}}$ with the same lower bound.
-This is due to Friedrichs and Stone, see Riesz and Nagy \cite[Theorem on p.
+Assuming that $\Delta_L$ acting on $C^\infty_0(M,S_0)$ is non-negative, symmetric and densely defined, there exists its Friedrichs self-adjoint extension $\Delta_L^{\mathscr{F}}$ with the same lower bound, which is due to Friedrichs and Stone, see Riesz and Nagy \cite[Theorem on p.
 330]{RN}.
-The domain of $\Delta_L^{\mathscr{F}}$ has been identified in \cite[Proposition 2.5]{MazVer} by specifying coefficients $c^\pm_\lambda (\w)$ as follows
+The domain of $\Delta_L^{\mathscr{F}}$ has been identified in \cite[Proposition 2.5]{MazVer} by specifying coefficients $c^\pm_\lambda (\w)$ as follows (see \eqref{model-cone-domain} for the explicit model cone case)

 Using the asymptotic description of the Schwartz kernel for $e^{-t\Delta_L}$, one finds that the fundamental solution maps into $\dom(\Delta_L^{\mathscr{F}})$ for any fixed $t>0$.
-Now an verbatim repetition of the arguments for \cite[Proposition 3.4]{MazVer} proves the statement. \end{proof}
+Now a verbatim repetition of the arguments for \cite[Proposition 3.4]{MazVer} proves the statement. \end{proof}

 We remark that by following the argument of Gell-Redmann and Swoboda \cite[Proposition 13]{Swoboda} one may deduce that $\Delta_L$ is essentially self-adjoint if $u_0 >\dim F$ from the mapping properties of the fundamental solution.
 This can be intuitively expected, since the condition $u_0 >\dim F$ translates to $\mu_0 > 1$ in view of \eqref{minimal-elements-definition}, and the operators $\ell_\mu$ are in the limit point case at $x=0$ for $\mu \geq \mu_0 > 1$.